Georgia HVAC license and insurance requirements

 7. Applicant affidavit: Submit a copy of your driver’s license, passport, immigration papers or other related citizenship documents.

-Step 2: Submit an exam scheduling form
+Step 2: Submit a licensing examination scheduling form

 • How to register for the exam